What is a normal testosterone level for your age?

 Even well before you’re born, your testes start to produce small amounts of testosterone [3].
 Levels increase throughout childhood and, perhaps unsurprisingly, spike during adolescence.
 By your early 20s, your testosterone levels are the highest they’ll ever be naturally.

-From here, testosterone levels gradually decline for the rest of your life in most men, but perhaps differently to what you might expect.
+From here, testosterone levels gradually decline for the rest of your life in most men, but perhaps differently from how you might expect.

-One study that looked at over 50,000 male blood samples found there was only a very gradual decline in testosterone levels until about the age of 80, after which there was a more marked decline (Graph 1).
+One study that looked at over 50,000 male blood samples found there was only a very gradual decline in testosterone levels from age 30, but this decline was more noticeable from age 80.

 Adapted from Handelsman 2015 [4].